9 Reasons Why Your Snake Plant Isn’t Making Pups

 snake plant- Watering is too frequent in winter

 Cold, damp media slows growth and invites rot.
-In winter, stretch intervals.
+In winter, most indoor snake plants need much less water than people assume.

-• Quick check: lift the pot; water when light in weight
+• Quick check: Lift the pot; water only when it feels very light and the mix is dry.

 5) Fertilizer rate is too high